ig-or/QWTWPlot.jl/README.md

 After this, press "clip" button:

  ![](docs/img/clip-2.png "clipping examples")

+ BTW, if you do not want that *all* plots do resize after this, use `qclipgrp` function.
+See more details in qwexample.jl about how to use it.

 * you can create a "Power Spectral Dencity" plot for some  (selected) area of your plot, by pressing "f" button